DaProclaima/worker_genius_backend/README.md

 , then contact

 ## What is the required env to use this application ?
-You need to use Node JS 12
+You need to use Node JS 10

 ## Which technologies are used ?
-ExpressJS for server, MongoDB for database, yarn as node package manager, twig as view engine templating
+ExpressJS for server, MongoDB for database, yarn as node package manager

 ## What is the application architecture ?
 The architecture is MVC type.
 Here is a representative tree of the project ( made with 'tree -I node_modules' command, given by brew install tree) :

 ```
 .
 ├── README.md